WORK IN PROGRESS

 https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3402994

-'Competing Digital Monies', with Jon Frost (BIS), Hyun Song Shin (BIS), and Jean-Charles Rochet (University of Geneva).
+'Competing Digital Monies', with Jon Frost (BIS), Hyun Song Shin (BIS), and Jean-Charles Rochet (TSE).